French Winter Ski Guide: Courchevel

 Where to Stay in Val d’Isère

-The property also boasts a nearly 4,000 square foot Guerlain spa, magical children’s kingdom, cozy ski salon, iconic shopping in the gallery of boutiques, and four restaurants.
+The property also boasts a nearly 4,000 square foot Guerlain spa, magical children’s kingdom, cozy ski salon, gallery of boutiques hosting iconic brands, and four restaurants.

 Val d’Isère